laescudero/discretezeros/README.md

 # Discretezeros
 The present code implements the algorithms and tests specified in the article:
-"Efficient computation of the zeros of the Bargmann transform".
+"Efficient computation of the zeros of the Bargmann transform under additive white noise".

 ## Requirements
 - [Octave](https://www.gnu.org/software/octave/index).